Assistant Director for Accounts Receivable & Payable

 - Perform other related duties as assigned.

-- Bachelor's degree in Accounting, Business, Finance, or related field from a regionally accredited college or university;
+- Bachelor's degree in Accounting, Business, Finance, or related field from an institutionally accredited college or university;

 - One (1) year of leadership experience; and